gposingway/gposingway/README.md

 - **Easy Integration:** Installing Gposingway is a breeze.
 Simply drop it into your existing FFXIV installation, and you're ready to go.
 No complex configurations or manual tweaks required.

-- **Regular Updates:** The project is actively maintained to keep up with the evolving FFXIV community and ReShade developments.
-Expect periodic updates that may include new presets, optimizations, and compatibility fixes.

 ## Q&A

 ### How does it work?